xpack/web-doxygen/website/docs/manual/pages/markdown.md

 </code></pre>

-<p>In this case Markdown will put the word code in a code block, whereas Doxygen will treat it as normal text, since although the absolute indentation is 4, the indentation with respect to the previous paragraph is only 1.</p>
+In this case Markdown will put the word code in a code block, whereas Doxygen will treat it as normal text, since although the absolute indentation is 4, the indentation with respect to the previous paragraph is only 1.

-<p>Note that list markers are not counted when determining the relative indent:</p>
+Note that list markers are not counted when determining the relative indent:

 <pre><code>1.
 Item1